mikoiv/MicrosoftSentinel-ShodanMonitor/README.md

-# AzureSentinel-ShodanMonitor
+# MicrosoftSentinel-ShodanMonitorAlerts

-## Background
+## Introduction

-This is a proof-of-concept solution for ingesting Shodan Monitor alerts to Azure Sentinel.

-Shodan Monitor is a service for Shodan subscribers that can detect the following issues in any public endpoints, hosts or addresses you configure for monitoring:
+Shodan Monitor is a service for Shodan subscribers that can detect the following issues in publicly available networks and hosts:
 * Services associated with ICS or IoT devices
 * Compromised or malware-related services
 * New open ports, uncommon open ports